 Yes, the rosins are 10cm long in the leather wrap, They fit comfortably in the pocket at the end of the case, or for violin / viola cases with very small pockets, they fit neatly underneath the neck of the violin.

 Yes.
 Our specialty timber is sourced from registered timber mills in Tasmania and other parts of Australia, who are licensed to harvest and mill certain amounts.
 Usually source the smaller off-cuts and waste sections, as well as recycling timber such as used floorboards to make our casings.
-Our deer leather is a by-product of a deer farm who's primary production is venison meat.
-The antlers and leather are used by a partner company, whose "nose to tail" approach uses those materials to make a range or artisan products.
-Our Australian pine resin is hand-distilled from a waste product of the timber milling industry here in Australia, and our international resins come from large, long-established companies who distill resins from pine plantations for a range of industries.
+Our Premium Australian Leather is a by-product of the Australian farming industry, where a "nose to tail" approach is used for materials to make a range or artisan products.
+Our Pine resins come from large, long-established companies who distill resins from pine plantations for a range of industries.
 All materials used come from established companies who follow the appropriate protocols and meet the relevant criteria in terms of sustainability in their countries of operation.

 Yes.
-Please contact us to ask for a linen bag in place of the deer leather.
+Please contact us to ask for a linen carry pouch in place of the leather wrap.